surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 - `PSModulePath`

-  The `$env:PSModulePath` environment variable contains a list of folder locations that are searched to find modules and resources.
+  The `$Env:PSModulePath` environment variable contains a list of folder locations that are searched to find modules and resources.

-  By default, the effective locations assigned to `$env:PSModulePath` are:
+  By default, the effective locations assigned to `$Env:PSModulePath` are:

   - System-wide locations: These folders contain modules that ship with PowerShell.
 The modules are store in the `$PSHOME\Modules` location.
 Also,